chuyog/chuyog.github.io/README.md

                     throw new RuleError("Slots must contain numbers only.");
                 }
                 if (slot < 1 || slot > 6) {
-                    throw new RuleError("Only those numbers which is inbetween 1 and 6 are accepted.");
+                    throw new RuleError("Only numbers between 1 and 6 are accepted.");
                 }
                 return true;
             } catch (error) {